NCC-Capstone-2015/Capstone/README.md

 <pre><code>
 $ git pull upstream master<br>
 </pre></code>
-Committing and pushing to origin can be done from the GUI
+Committing, pushing to origin, and creating pull request can be done from the GUI